Skip to main content

 A milestone is a specific point in the surgical workflow where a timestamp is recorded.
 Examples include “Patient in room,” “Incision,” “Closing,” and “Patient out of room.”
 Each facility defines its own set of milestones.
 These are tracked per case — when a case is created, ORbit pre-populates the expected milestones with empty timestamps that get filled in as the case progresses.

 Milestones always reference facility_milestone_id, not the global milestone_type_id.
-This is a critical architectural detail for anyone building integrations.
+This is a critical architectural detail for anyone building integrations or custom queries.

 Phases